martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 A plug-in can include an optional `plugin.json` file containing its name, version, description, author, homepage and license.
 The manager displays this metadata when available.
 Older plug-ins without a manifest remain compatible and OSPy reads their name from `__init__.py`; an invalid manifest is safely ignored.

+Before activation OSPy checks declared OSPy and Python versions, required Python modules, supported platforms, GPIO/I²C availability and conflicts with enabled plug-ins, GPIO pins or I²C addresses.
+A blocking problem prevents activation and Enable All skips the affected plug-in.
+Plug-in management and Diagnostics show details and declared network, file, I²C, GPIO, e-mail, subprocess or system permissions.
+Permissions inform the administrator; they are not an isolated operating-system sandbox.

 ## Install New Plugin

 Clicking the "Install New Plugin" button opens a window with a remote repository where we can select the available extensions to install on the OSPy system and read general information about the extensions.